acdh-oeaw/Teaching_CBS4DH/exercise/git/hands-on_2.md

 git pull
 ```

-You can view a list of your stashed changes using `git stash list`, and you can apply them again with `git stash apply`.
+After you have pulled, you can view a list of your stashed changes using `git stash list`, and you can apply them again with `git stash apply`.
 We won't go into the details of resolving conflicts, since this would involve too much time.

 ## Branching

-Branches are like alternative or parallel paths your repo can take.
-You can create a branch with name `feature1` by simply using the following command:
+**Branches** are like alternative or parallel paths your repo can take.

+1. You can create a branch with name `feature1` by simply using the following command:

 ```shell
 git branch feature1
 ```

-To see all branches available, you can type:
+2. To see **all branches available**, you can type:

 ```shell
 git branch
 ```

-The branch highlighted by an asterisk at the beginning is the branch in which you are currently located.
+3. The branch highlighted by an **asterisk** at the beginning is the branch in which you are currently located.
 If you run the command `git branch` with the option `-a`, you will list not only local branches, but also remote ones.
 If you add the option `-v`, you also get additional information, including the last commit message of each branch.

-To switch to another branch, in our case `feature1`, you can type:
+4. To **switch** to another branch, in our case `feature1`, you can type:

 ```shell
 git checkout feature1
 ```

-In some cases, you want to create a new branch and switch to it at the same time.
+5. In some cases, you want to **create a new branch *and* switch to it** at the same time.
 You can do so by running:

 ```shell
 git checkout -b feature2
 ```

-You can now make an edit to your repo and then try to push to the remote.
+6. You can now make an edit to your repo and then try to push to the remote.
 Git will alert you:

 ```shell
 fatal: The current branch feature2 has no upstream branch.
 ```

-We need to create a corresponding branch on our remote repo or at least match our local branch to a remote one.
+7. We need to **create a corresponding branch** on our remote repo or at least match our local branch to a remote one.
 To do this, we can type:

 ```shell
 git push -u origin feature2
 ```

-This will automatically create a branch `feature2` on the remote, if this is not present, and will push the current changes.
-To check to which remote branch our corrent branch is pushing, you can use the command `git branch -vv`.
+8. This will automatically create a branch `feature2` on the remote, if this is not present, and will push the current changes.
+To check **to which remote branch** our corrent branch is pushing, you can use the command `git branch -vv`.

-Let's now try to **merge** our changes in `feature2` with our branch `main`.
+9. Let's now try to **merge** our changes in `feature2` with our branch `main`.
 This means that all the changes we introduced in `feature2` will be transferred to `main` too.
 To do this, we need to switch to `main` and then use the `git merge` command, followed by the name of the branch we want to merge:

 ```shell
 git checkout main
 git merge feature2
 ```

-You can now push our updated `main` to remote.
+10. You can now push our updated `main` to remote.

 ### Create a branch from a previous commit

 Branches do not need to be created from the latest commit.
-You can also navigate to an earlier commit and create a new branch from that too.
-Let's try this (where `18b1ae1`is the hash of a previous commit, retrieved through `git log`):
+You can also navigate to an **earlier commit** and create a new branch from that too.
+Let's try this (where `18b1ae1` is the hash of a previous commit, retrieved through `git log`):

 ```shell
 git checkout 18b1ae1